xenophenes/playground/README.md

 ## Get started

 Self-hosting pgEdge?
 [Find the installation instructions here.](docs.pgedge.com/platform/installing_pgedge)
-_TODO: note any licensing restrictions here, and link to them._

 Or, thinking of deploying in the cloud?
 [Learn more about pgEdge Cloud deployments here.](https://docs.pgedge.com/cloud)